qteatime/kate/docs/dev-manual.md

   You can also provide a list of Bridges, which are small internal scripts that Kate can inject in your page when running it to automatically translate between standard Web APIs (like `fetch`) and the APIs that Kate provides.

+### The cartridge file system

+When you package a game for Kate you get back a `.kart` cartridge file.
+This file, like a zip, includes all files that make up your game and that you've specified in the `files` attribute of the cartridge build configuration.

+If you're using Windows or MacOS, one very important difference is that the cartridge file system is case sensitive.
+That is, for Kate, `menu.png` and `menu.PNG` are completely different, unrelated files.
+While on Windows you can save a file as `menu.PNG` and later load it as `menu.png`, trying to do this in Kate will result in your game crashing or not loading the image, because there's no file named specifically `menu.png` in the cartridge.

+This is also the behaviour on Linux.
+A good rule of thumb when making games that you intend to release on multiple platforms is to keep your file names written all in lower case ASCII characters and without spaces in them.

 ### Using bridges

 A bridge is a small script that gets injected in your cartridge to translate